j-rockwell/jet-backend/README.md

 - Run command `npm install` in the main directory
 - Run command `npm run dev` to start the server automatically in development mode, or `npm run prod` to start the server in production mode

-### API Keys

-When you run the JET Backend in development mode for the first time, a testing API Key is automatically generated with the value **123**.
-By default, all requests passed to JET require this API Key present with the name **token**.

-If you switch to production, this key will be deleted automatically on first launch.

 # Routes

 ### Users